List of Nepalese provinces by Human Development Index

+This is a list of Nepalese provinces by Human Development Index (HDI) as of 2024.
+Of the seven provinces of Nepal, all are considered to have "medium human development" per the Human Development Index, namely Bagmati, Gandaki, Koshi Pradesh, and Lumbini, Sudurpashchim, Karnali, and Madhesh.

-Provinces (2019)
+Provinces (2024)

 This is a list of provinces by Human Development Index according to new formed Provinces of Nepal:

-Former regions (2021)
+Former regions

-This is a list of former development regions of Nepal (until 2015) by Human Development Index as of 2021.
+This is a list of former development regions of Nepal (until 2015) by Human Development Index as of 2022.

 Trends by UNDP reports (International HDI)

 Human Development Index (by UN Method) of regions in Nepal since 1990.